 Comets in the Oort Cloud may also be affected by tidal forces caused by the mass concentrations of the disk of the Milky Way Galaxy, as well as by the galactic core.
 In addition, they may be shaken loose by a passing cloud of cold molecular hydrogen.
 Such events are rare, occurring two or three times over a billion years, but since such clouds may be a million times more massive than the Sun they could have a substantial effect.

 * The distant Oort Cloud is huge but tenuous.
 The number of comets in the cloud is estimated at about 6 x 10^12.
 The average mass of a comet is estimated at about 40 x 10^9 tonnes, which makes the entire Oort Cloud about 40 times more massive than the Earth.
-This is actually a very small mass compared to the vast volume of space occupied by the cloud.
+This is actually a very low density, given the vast volume of space occupied by the cloud.
 On the average, each comet in the cloud is separated from its neighbors by tens of millions of kilometers.
 From this distance, the Sun is no more than a very bright star.
 The surface temperature of these comets is no more than about four degrees above absolute zero.

 The comets in the Oort Cloud were almost certainly formed during the original creation of the solar system.
 Since they were created at varying distances from the Sun, they are also likely to have a range of compositions, which has been observed in long-period comets falling through the inner solar system.